ballerina-platform/module-ballerina-http/docs/proposals/interceptors.md

 Previously, this was controlled by returning a boolean value which is quite cryptic and confusing.

 #### Returning `error?`
 Resource functions can return only `error?` when using the Caller.
-In the case of an error, intercetpor pipeline execution jumps to the nearest RequestErrorInterceptor in the pipeline.
+In the case of an error, interceptor pipeline execution jumps to the nearest RequestErrorInterceptor in the pipeline.
 It is a special kind of interceptor which could be used to handle errors.
 More on this can be found under section `RequestErrorInterceptor and ResponseErrorInterceptor`.

 However, in the case of there is no RequestErrorInterceptor in the pipeline, pipeline returns 500 internal server error response to the client similar to any HTTP service resource.